-STATUS: In stock.
-Orders placed now ship in 1 - 3 days.
+STATUS: 115v in stock.
+Orders placed today ship in 1 - 3 days.
+230v backordered.
+Orders placed today ship in 2 - 3 weeks.

 Lyr 2 is the next generation of one of the most popular high-power headphone amps, with added versatility and convenience.
 It’s a complete control center for your desktop system, with preamp outputs for powered desktop speakers, as well as a gain switch for use with virtually any headphone.